mathematicalthinking/encompass/UPGRADE_NOTES.md

 ## Store

-Store is a service, so there is no need for it to be passed as an argument to a comopnent, route ,or controller.
+Store is a service, so there is no need for it to be passed as an argument to a comopnent, route, or controller.
+This has been done for many cases (selectize-input, various aspects of the workspace and problem subsystems), but there are several more uses of @store={{this.store}} that need to be refactored.

+## Triple curly braces

+These should be replaced with usage of htmlSafe().

 ## Data down, actions up